-G.2.6 Wetlands and Other Waters of the United States
+G.2.6 Non-Tidal Waters and Wetlands

-This section discusses the existing conditions of wetlands and other waters of the U.S. in the geographic analysis area, as described in Table D-1 in EIS Appendix D, Geographical Analysis Areas, and shown on Figure G.2.6-1.
-The geographic analysis area includes onshore development areas within the watersheds for Cape Cod (hydrologic unit code [HUC]-0109000202), Martha's Vineyard and the Elizabeth Islands (HUC-0109000206), Nantucket Island (HUC-0109000207), and open ocean areas within USACE's jurisdiction.
-Under Section 404 of the Clean Water Act (CWA), the USACE regulates the discharge of dredged or fill material into waters of the U.S. The limits of USACE jurisdiction in non-tidal waters (33 CFR § 328.4) are as follows:
+This section discusses the existing conditions of non-tidal waters and wetlands in the geographic analysis area, as described in Table D-1 in EIS Appendix D, Geographical Analysis Areas, and shown on Figure G.2.6-1, which depicts the scope of where potential impacts may occur.
+The geographic analysis area for non-tidal waters and wetlands includes onshore development areas within the Cape Cod watershed (hydrologic unit code [HUC] 0109000202), as well as tidal waters within the U.S. Army Corps of Engineers (USACE) jurisdiction, which extends from the high tide line to the limits of the OCS.
+Certain non-tidal waters and wetlands are subject to USACE jurisdiction under Section 404 of the Clean Water Act (CWA).
+Under Section 404 of the CWA, USACE regulates the discharge of dredged or fill material into waters of the United States.
+The landward limit of jurisdiction in tidal waters (33 CFR § 328.4) extends to the high tide line, whereas the seaward limit is 3 nautical miles (3.5 miles), as measured from the baseline of the territorial seas.
+The USACE limits of jurisdiction in non-tidal waters are as follows:

-- In the absence of adjacent wetlands, the jurisdiction extends to the ordinary high water mark; or when adjacent wetlands are present, the jurisdiction extends beyond the ordinary high water mark to the limit of the adjacent wetlands. - When the water of the U.S. consists only of wetlands, the jurisdiction extends to the limit of the wetland.
+- In the absence of adjacent wetlands, the jurisdiction extends to the ordinary high water mark. - When adjacent wetlands are present, the jurisdiction extends beyond the ordinary high water mark to the limit of the adjacent wetlands. - When the water of the United States consists only of wetlands, the jurisdiction extends to the limit of the wetland.